szhcoco/Investigation-on-Cheese-and-Calories/README.md

 <br>
 Then we want to see if the missingness in rating is dependent on the time spent on cooking, or `minutes` in the `combine` dataframe.

 **Null hypothesis**: the distribution of `minutes` is the same when `rating` is missing and not missing.
 **Alternative hypothesis**: the distribution of `minutes` is not the same when `rating` is missing and not missing.

-We visualize the distribution of two distributions to determine type of test to perform.
+We visualize the two distributions to determine type of test to perform.
+We also exclude outliers in `minutes` to make it clearer to see.

 <iframe
   src="assets/rating_minutes_no_outliers.html"